 As usual, I enjoy just wandering and taking photos.

 After our visit, as we were heading back to the ferry dock, we passed this door in an open field.

 We had all sorts of funny ideas about what it could be; a portal to another dimension, the door to Narnia?
 Who knows, but we got a chuckle out of the creativity.

 There are several ways to get to Whidbey Island including driving to Deception Pass State Park (80 miles north of Seattle) where there is a bridge to the island.
-But the quickest way is to drive north on I5 to Mukilteo (32 miles north of Seattle) and take the ferry to Clinton.
+But the quickest way is to drive north on I5 to Mukilteo (about 25 miles north of Seattle) and take the ferry to Clinton.
 The crossing is quick, approximately 15 minutes.

 As always, please leave a comment, I love to hearing from you.